 6. The partner that you camp with snores so loud that the Park Ranger comes to your tent to remind you about the 10:00 PM noise curfew.

 7. After you break down camp you realize that the tent no longer fits back in the vehicle you brought it in.

 If this describes you, then you are ready for a Tent Trailer.
 It will solve 6 of the 7 problems.
-To solve the problem of the snorer, you need to leave that person home when going camping.
+To solve the problem of the snorer, you may need to leave that person home the next time you go camping.

 The bottom line is that a Folding Trailer is ideal for individuals or families that are looking to move out of their tents into an RV.